Anyalxxw/django-todolist/README.md

 ---

 ## License
    This project is licensed under the MIT License.
-See the LICENSE file for details.
+   You are free to use, modify, and distribute this software with proper attribution.
+   © 2025 Anna Alekseeva